jameshughes89/cs102/src/site/asn2.rst

 *Depth First Search* (DFS).

 Knowing the stack's LIFO property, it's great for keeping track of where we are and how we got there.
-If we ever want to backtrack, we just pop things off the stack until we rewind to where we want --- think undo, or the back button on a browser.
+If we ever want to backtrack, we simply pop things off the stack until we rewind to where we want --- think undo, or the back button on a browser.
 In other words, we will be making use of an ``Stack`` of ``Cell objects (``Stack<Cell>``) for our DFS --- we go as deep as we can down a path until we find the end, or we find a dead end need to backtrack.